Could balloons power uncensored internet in Cuba?

-Florida’s Republican Gov. Ron DeSantis called this week on the administration of President Joe Biden to greenlight a plan to transmit the internet to people in Cuba via high-altitude balloons when their government has blocked access.
+Florida’s Republican governor, Ron DeSantis, called this week on the administration of President Joe Biden to greenlight a plan to transmit the internet to people in Cuba via high-altitude balloons when their government has blocked access.

 Yes.
 For years, Alphabet — the parent company of Google — worked to perfect an internet-balloon division service called Loon.
 It shut down that project in January, saying it wasn’t commercially viable.